Tag Archives: programming

 Last time I talked about how BOOL handles data and why that was such an issue.
 This time I’ll ramble on about some of the other snarls that ultimately made things more complicated than I wanted.
 Simplicity and elegance were key design goals.
 I intended the run-time environment, especially, to be utterly straightforward.

-Unfortunately, the behavioral design goals — the way BOOL should to act at run-time — ended up in direct conflict with that.
+Unfortunately, the behavioral design goals — the way BOOL should act at run-time — ended up in direct conflict with that.

 Continue reading